“No matter.” The Enemy Hurricane redistributed mass to build a new thumb. “Wheel or no Wheel, I’ll end you just the same.”

 “If we get much larger we won’t be so agile,” warned Daisuke.
 The Enemy Hurricane kicked at them.

-They lingered too long absorbing the sole; the Enemy Hurricane stomped them.
-In space there was no floor to stomp them against, but the Enemy Hurricane’s gravitational pull alone threatened to squash them against its foot.
+They lingered too long absorbing the sole.
+The Enemy Hurricane stomped them.
+In space there was no floor to stomp them against, but the Enemy Hurricane’s gravitational pull alone squashed them against the foot.
 The Enemy Hurricane’s surface tore the Galaxy Zephyr with tentacles and chomped its limbs with giant mouths.

 Lucille hid silent tears as she assessed the damage to her robot’s armor.
 Awful gashes ran light-years deep through its purple flesh.
 Bite-marks almost severed their legs at the thighs.
-Medical personnel flew through the purple flesh tending to individual injured pilots, but who could heal the Galaxy Zephyr itself?
+Medical-personnel flew through the purple flesh tending to injured pilots, but who could heal the Galaxy Zephyr itself?

-“Don’t worry,” said ZAP’s bird-pilot, on behalf of Akayama.
-“I’ve updated our immune system.”
+“Don’t worry,” said ZAP’s bird-pilot, speaking on behalf of Akayama.
+“I’ve updated our immune-system.”